 Next Steps

-Whether you're in the market for a new business bank account, credit card, loan, or any other type of financial product, it's always smart to shop around for the best deals.
+Whether you're in the market for a new business bank account, credit card, loan or other type of financial product, it's always smart to shop around for the best deals.
 It does take a little extra time to compare offers from multiple financial institutions (or lenders or credit card issuers, depending on the financial product you need).
 The extra research can pay off in big savings over time.

 ML